0cjs/sedoc/8bit/toshiba.md

     PA7523 OA-DISK BASIC                            ¥ 18,000
     PA7540 MINI-PASCAL(ROM PAC1)                    ¥ 33,000

+Third-party peripherals:

+    F10TA  Epson TF-10 (2 × 5.25") for PA7010
+    CF-80T 湘南電送 (Shonan Denso) CF-80T 5インチ2ドライブ

 Peripheral details:
+- Not clear why PA7246 ([mentioned here][taka]) and PA7247 ([shown
+  here][jvcc-348] are both "ROM PAC2".
 - __PA7370__ DIN-8 DRGB to RF (no CVBS output).
 Powered from DIN-8.
   Color/BW switch.
 - __PA7373__ DIN-8 DRGB to CVBS and RF.
 Powered from DIN-8.
+- Serial Adapters: not clear why some systems need the (huge!)
+  [PA7380][jvcc-348] (which has both a serial and expansion cable coming out of it) and others can use the PA7426, or what that even is.
+(The the cable coming out of one of my PA7010s?

 BASIC